Jake Sully: Avatar: The Way of Water (2022)

-More than a decade after the Na'vi repelled the human invasion of Pandora, Jake Sully lives as chief of the Omaticaya clan and has raised a family with Neytiri including sons Neteyam te Suli Tsyeyk'itan (Neteyam Sully) and Lo'ak te Suli Tsyeyk'itan (Lo'ak Sully), daughter Tuktirey "Tuk" te Suli Neytiri'ite (Tuk Sully), adopted daughter Kiri te Suli Kìreysì'ite (Kiri Sully) who was born from Grace Augustine's inert avatar, and a human boy named Miles Quaritch "Spider" Socorro, the son of Colonel Miles Quaritch who was unable to be transported to Earth due to his young age.
-The RDA return to Pandora and erect a new main operating base named Bridgehead City to prepare Pandora for colonization.
-Also arriving are Recombinants, Na'vi avatars implanted with the minds and memories of deceased RDA mercenaries including Quaritch, who serves as their leader.
+Fifteen years after the Na'vi expelled the humans from Pandora, Jake is chief of the Omaticaya clan and has raised a family with Neytiri, including sons Neteyam and Lo'ak, daughter Tuktirey ("Tuk"), adopted daughter Kiri (who was born from Grace Augustine's inert avatar) and adopted son Miles "Spider" Socorro, the human son of Quaritch.
+The RDA return to Pandora, preparing for colonization and bringing "recombinants", Na'vi avatars implanted with the memories of dead soldiers.
+The leader of the recombinants is Quaritch.